As crews remove contaminated soil and liquid from Ohio toxic train wreck site, concerns emerge about where it's going | KRDO

 What caused the wheel bearing failure will be key to the investigation, Homendy added.

-The investigation will also look into the train’s wheelset and bearing, the designs of tank cars and railcars, the maintenance procedures and practices, as well as the damage from the derailment, the NTSB report noted.
+The investigation will also look into the train's wheelset and the bearing, the designs of tank cars and railcars, the maintenance procedures and practices, as well as the damage from the derailment, the NTSB report said.

 The-CNN-Wire